Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 Duke vs. Arkansas Predictions & Picks: Spread, Total - November 29

-Wednesday's game at Bud Walton Arena has the Duke Blue Devils (5-1) going head-to-head against the Arkansas Razorbacks (4-3) at 9:15 PM (on November 29).
-Our computer prediction projects a 78-74 win for Duke, who is a slight favorite based on our model.
+Wednesday's contest between the Duke Blue Devils (5-1) and the Arkansas Razorbacks (4-3) at Bud Walton Arena has a projected final score of 78-74 based on our computer prediction, with Duke securing the victory.
+Tipoff is at 9:15 PM on November 29.

-According to our computer prediction, Arkansas is projected to cover the point spread (5.5) versus Duke.
+Based on our computer prediction, Arkansas should cover the spread, which is currently listed at 5.5.
 The two teams are projected to go over the 149.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!